Close

 0%

-"Retro"-fitting Intel NUC and Asus PN-Series Mini PCs inside of a Nintendo 64 case
+"Retro"-fitting an Asus PN-Series Mini PC inside a Nintendo 64 case

 Similar projects worth following

-A spin on the GamecubePC, this project's goal was to fit a computer capable of emulating N64 games inside of the respective console's case.
-The first iteration is based around an Intel NUC running Windows 10; this PC features an Intel N3700 Pentium processor (1.60GHz base / 2.40 GHz boost) that is capable of running Nintendo 64 games at higher than native resolutions and full FPS.
-The computer also features 4GB of Crucial DDR3L-1600 SO-DIMM RAM, a wireless module for WiFi/Bluetooth, as well as an M.2 SSD mounted to a SATA III to M.2 adapter for the main storage.
+A spin on my GamecubePC, this project's goal was to fit a computer capable of emulating N64 games inside of the respective console's case.
+The current iteration is based around an Asus PN51-S1 Mini PC with 8GB of Crucial DDR4 3200MHz SO-DIMM RAM, a 256GB M.2 NVMe SSD, and a wireless module for WiFi/Bluetooth.
+It's powered by a Ryzen 5500U processor with Radeon graphics and is capable of running Nintendo 64 games at higher than native resolutions and full FPS.

 • Project Update ~ November 2021